 § 200.418 Costs incurred by states and local governments.

-Costs incurred or paid by a state or local government on behalf of its IHEs for fringe benefit programs, such as pension costs and FICA and any other costs specifically incurred on behalf of, and in direct benefit to, the IHEs, are allowable costs of such IHEs whether or not these costs are recorded in the accounting records of the institutions, subject to the following:
+Costs incurred or paid by a State or local government on behalf of and in direct benefit to its IHEs are allowable.
+These costs include but are not limited to fringe benefit programs such as pension costs and Federal Insurance Contributions Act (FICA) costs.
+These costs are allowable regardless of whether they are recorded in the accounting records of the institutions, subject to the following conditions:

-(a) The costs meet the requirements of § 200.402–411 of this subpart;
+(a) The costs meet the requirements of § 200.402 - 200.411;

-(b) The costs are properly supported by approved cost allocation plans in accordance with applicable Federal cost accounting principles in this part; and
+(b) The costs are properly supported by approved cost allocation plans in accordance with the applicable cost accounting principles of this part; and

 (c) The costs are not otherwise borne directly or indirectly by the Federal Government.

-§ 200.419 Cost accounting standards and disclosure statement.
+§ 200.419 Cost accounting standards.

-(a) An IHE that receive an aggregate total $50 million or more in Federal awards and instruments subject to this subpart (as specified in § 200.101) in its most recently completed fiscal year must comply with the Cost Accounting Standards Board's cost accounting standards located at 48 CFR 9905.501, 9905.502, 9905.505, and 9905.506.
+An IHE that receive an aggregate total $50 million or more in Federal awards and instruments subject to this subpart (as specified in § 200.101) in its most recently completed fiscal year must comply with the Cost Accounting Standards Board's cost accounting standards located at 48 CFR 9905.501, 9905.502, 9905.505, and 9905.506.
 CAS-covered contracts and subcontracts awarded to the IHEs are subject to the broader range of CAS requirements at 48 CFR 9900 through 9999 and 48 CFR part 30 (FAR Part 30).